-Water temperature data from 2017 are currently only available from January to May.
-Data for the remainder of the year will be available after the loggers are downloaded by BC Hydro's Physical Habitat Monitoring Program.
-In 2017, the available data show that daily mean water temperature during March to May was nearly 1°C colder than the average from 2007-2015 (Figure 3; Appendix C, Figure C4).
+Water temperature data from 2018 were available from January to May.
+Daily mean water temperature was near average in January and nearly 1°C colder than the average from 2007 to 2017 in February to April (Figure 3; Appendix C, Figure C4).
 Water temperature data are not available for the MCR prior to 2007.

-Figure 3: Mean daily water temperature in the middle Columbia River study area, 2017 (black line).
-The shaded area represents minimum and maximum mean daily water temperature values recorded by BC Hydro's Physical Habitat Monitoring Program (CLBMON-15a) from 2007 to 2016.
+Figure 3: Mean daily water temperature in the middle Columbia River study area, 2018 (black line).
+The shaded area represents minimum and maximum mean daily water temperature values recorded by BC Hydro's Physical Habitat Monitoring Program (CLBMON-15a) from 2007 to 2017.